-The kitchen is one of the most important areas of the home – and that’s why it’s usually the first room homeowners choose to remodel.
+The kitchen is one of the most important areas of the home – and that’s why homeowners choose to do a kitchen remodel first.
 Whether it’s redoing the cabinetry, adding a new backsplash, or upgrading the lighting, remodeling a kitchen will not only make the space more pleasant to be in, but it can also increase the value of your home.

 But what if you don’t have a large budget for a remodel?
 Don’t worry yet!
 There are plenty of ways to stretch your kitchen-remodeling budget and avoid a steep price tag.
 With some patience and creativity, you can make a big impact in your kitchen while also keeping costs down.

 To help you get started, we’ve reached out to kitchen remodeling experts from across the country, from those living in San Antonio, TX to those in Raleigh, NC, for their best advice.
 Check out their best tips and tricks for a successful kitchen remodel on a budget.